upgear/gcloudvoice/README.md

 ## Usage

-We use this library in junction with Twilio recordings (b/c the twilio transcription add-ons, at the time of writing, are junk):
+We use this library in junction with Twilio recordings (b/c the twilio transcription add-ons at the time of writing are junk):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>